Life Is Beautiful: Release

 In Italy, the film was released in 1997 by Cecchi Gori Distribuzione.
 The film was screened in the Cannes Film Festival in May 1998, where it was a late addition to the selection of films.
-In the U.S., it was released on 23 October 1998, by Miramax Films.
+In the United States, it was released on 23 October 1998, by Miramax Films.
 In Germany, it was released on 12 November 1998.
 In Austria, it was released on 13 November 1998.
-In the UK, it was released on 12 February 1999.
-After the Italian, English subtitled version became a hit in English speaking territories, Miramax reissued Life is Beautiful in an English dubbed version, but it was less successful than the subtitled Italian version.
+In the United Kingdom, it was released on 12 February 1999.
+After the Italian, English subtitled version became a hit in English speaking territories, Miramax Films reissued Life Is Beautiful in an English dubbed version, but it was less successful than the subtitled Italian version.

 The film was aired on the Italian television station RAI on 22 October 2001 and was viewed by 16 million people.
-This made it the most watched Italian film on Italian TV.
+This made it the most watched Italian film on Italian television.

 Reception

 Box office

-Life is Beautiful was commercially successful, making $48.7 million in Italy.
+Life Is Beautiful was commercially successful, making 92 billion lire ($48.7 million) in Italy.
 It was the highest-grossing Italian film in its native country until 2011, when surpassed by Checco Zalone's What a Beautiful Day.

 The film was also successful in the rest of the world, grossing $57.6 million in the United States and Canada and $123.8 million in other territories, for a worldwide gross of $230.1 million.
-It surpassed fellow Italian film Il Postino: The Postman as the highest-grossing foreign language film in the United States until Crouching Tiger, Hidden Dragon (2000).
+It surpassed fellow Italian film Il Postino: The Postman as the highest-grossing foreign-language film in the United States until Crouching Tiger, Hidden Dragon (2000).